AmziLS/AmziProlog/eclipse_plugin/workspace/com.amzi.prolog-update_site/BUILD-README.md

 https://raw.github.com/AmziLS/eclipse_IDE_plugin_update_site/master/, they will
 automatically obtain the latest changes.

+In other words, the folder structure of the GitHub repositories should be like
+this:

+/AmziProlog
+/eclipse_IDE_plugin_update_site

+That is eclipse_IDE_plugin_update_site is *not* a sub-folder of the main AmziProlog repository, but independent and at the same level.
+This is intentional, since the update site is a binary distribution and should not be mixed with source code.

 ## Troubleshooting

 If the update_site cannot be built, make sure the feature name, path and version